Nextiva / Blog / Customer Experience

 Image showing Spotify's OOH campaign

-For support reps, product usage data can help prevent churn.
-E.g., for a SaaS platform, this could be the time since the user last logged on.
+Product usage data can help support reps to prevent churn.
+For a SaaS platform, this could be the time since the user last logged on.

-Support agents can contact those that haven’t been active recently and ask them if they are experiencing any issues.
+Support agents can contact those who have been inactive recently and ask them if they are experiencing any issues.

 Next Steps